 Kara Stoll focuses her practice on patent litigation before the U.S. Court of Appeals for the Federal Circuit.
 She has represented clients in more than 35 appeals, covering a diverse range of technologies and legal issues.
-She has extensive experience developing and implementing successful appeal strategies, and regularly counsels clients and trial counsel in identifying the best issues for appeal, drafting compelling appeal briefs, and presenting persuasive oral argument.
-She has repeatedly argued before the Federal Circuit, as well as the Patent Trial and Appeal Board of the U.S. Patent and Trademark Office (PTAB) (formerly the U.S. Board of Patent Appeals and Interferences).
+She has extensive experience developing and implementing successful appeal strategies, and regularly counsels clients and trial counsel in identifying the best issues for appeal, drafting compelling appeal briefs, and presenting persuasive oral arguments.
+In addition to her extensive experience arguing before the Federal Circuit, she represents clients in appeals to the Patent Trial and Appeal Board (PTAB) of the U.S. Patent and Trademark Office (USPTO).

 The industries Ms. Stoll works with primarily involve leaders in consumer electronics, computers, software, and medical devices.
 Specific technologies at issue have included memory devices, printers, RF transmitters, electronic gaming systems, digital set-top boxes, implantable heart stimulation devices, stents, and various operating system and application software.

 Ms. Stoll is a frequent lecturer on appeal-related issues.
-She has moderated panels and taught courses on Federal Circuit practice and procedure, presented on the Court's recent case law, and has been repeatedly invited to argue in mock oral arguments before Federal Circuit judges.
+She has moderated panels and taught courses on Federal Circuit practice and procedure, presented on the court’s recent case law, and accepted numerous invitations to argue in mock oral arguments before Federal Circuit judges.

 - Akamai Technologies, Inc. v.
 Limelight Networks, Inc. (Fed.
 Cir.).
 Represented Akamai in en banc rehearing on issues of divided infringement.

 - Markem-Imaje Corp. v.
 Zipher (Fed.
 Cir.).
 Successfully represented Zipher at oral argument in an appeal related to thermal transfer printing technology.